 3.2.3 Other implementation challenges

-There are various other delivery issues that provide insight into the challenges of implementing HCS in the Bukhali trial.
+There are various other delivery issues relating to feasibility that provide insight into the challenges of implementing HCS in the Bukhali trial.
 Firstly, due to many participants being unwilling to have sessions in their homes or at the research site, sessions are generally delivered telephonically by Health Helpers, which has been a somewhat advantageous shift during the COVID-19 pandemic; face-to-face sessions only happen approximately every six months.
 While HCS can be used in telephonic conversations, given the contextual realities of participants explained above, it is reasonable to surmise that face-to-face interactions would provide more meaningful opportunities for Health Helpers to interpret visual cues, gauge participants’ emotional state and engage with them about health behaviour change, while helping them to navigate their challenging life circumstances by providing a safe space to talk and referrals as needed.
 In addition, face-to-face interactions could also be more effective in boosting not only the Health Helper’s competence in HCS, but also their confidence in using this approach in the Soweto context.

 Secondly, telephonic sessions are not without their own challenges.
 South Africa has unreliable electricity supply, and periodically experiences rolling blackouts, where electricity is off for hours at a time.
 Soweto has additional electricity supply issues, and these all impact on the connectivity of cellular networks, making it difficult to maintain reliable contact with participants.
 This also impacts on data connection, and data costs in South Africa are high, making it impossible to rely on internet-based methods of communication (e.g., WhatsApp, Skype).
 In addition to all of this, participants frequently change numbers, lose their phones, are generally difficult to contact telephonically, or do not want to engage in lengthy telephone conversations.
 As a result, Health Helpers are often given the impression that participants do not want to engage with them, which can be demoralising for Health Helpers in terms of using HCS as intended.
 Therefore, when telephonic sessions do take place and participants are somewhat disengaged, it is understandable that Health Helpers find it difficult to prioritise HCS, despite believing in the benefits of this approach.